 My No-Churn Ice Cream Method

 Step 1.
 Divide the mango ice cream mixture equally among the 12 muffin cups.
 Place the muffin pan into the freezer and let the ice cream freeze for about 3 hours or until completely frozen (depends on the temperature of your freezer).
 You can leave it in there for a longer period, for example, overnight.

 Step 2.
 Once the mango ice cream is frozen, pop the ice cream cups out of the muffin pan and transfer them to a glass container or a plastic bag.
-I have a silicon muffin pan, so they just pop out.
+I have a silicone muffin pan, so they just pop out.
 If you have a regular muffin pan, you can fill the sink with a little bit of warm water and place the bottom of the pan into the water for a few seconds.
 The ice cream cups should easily slide out of the pan.
 To store the ice cream, cover the glass container with a tight lid or seal the plastic bag and place in the freezer.

 Step 3.
 Once ready to serve, take the mango ice cream cups out of the freezer.
 I find that one cup is equal to one large scoop of ice cream, so I serve about two per portion.

 Step 4.
 Depending on your food processor, you might want to break the cups before you process them.
 My food processor is not very powerful and wouldn’t process a whole ice cream cup, so I just break them up with a sharp knife.

 Step 5.
 Place the mango ice cream chunks into a food processor and start processing them.
 First, you will notice that the mixture falls apart into crumbs and you will seriously doubt that this could ever become ice cream.

 Step 6.
 Just keep processing it and all of a sudden you will see that the crumbs stick together and magically turn into a soft mango ice cream.

 Step 7.
 At this point, just scoop the ice cream.